Ruben Gallego AZ-03

 The logo for Gallego’s Senate campaign.

-On January 22, 2023, Gallego announced his candidacy for the United States Senate in 2024.[40]
+On January 22, 2023, Gallego announced his candidacy for the United States Senate in 2024.[47]
 The seat is currently held by Kyrsten Sinema, an independent who was first elected as a Democrat in 2018, and who has angered some members of the party due to her opposition to filibuster reform and some Democratic legislation.
-Sinema is not seeking reelection.
-Gallego raised more money than Sinema in the first two quarters of 2023.[41]
+After Gallego entered the race, and with Sinema not polling well, she chose not to run for reelection.[48]
+Gallego had raised more money than Sinema in the first two quarters of 2023.[49]

 Personal life